armgits/justbot/README.md

 ### In Docker container (Recommended)
 Docker (Linux) installation is required.
 To install, refer the [documentation](https://docs.docker.com/engine/install/)

-Pull the Docker image of this project from Dockerhub
+Pull the Docker image of this project from Dockerhub.
 ```
 docker pull armdocks/justbot
 ```